Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces From A Smooth Point Of View

+The superanalog of Serre duality is the statement that this is a nondegenerate pairing.
+If $\Sigma$ is split, this statement reduces to ordinary Serre duality (separately for the even and odd parts of the cohomology groups).
+Our no-jumping hypothesis ensures that the nondegeneracy of the pairing persists when infinitesimal fermionic moduli are turned on.
 We have formulated all this for a holomorphic line bundle $\RR$, but all statements have immediate analogs if $\RR$ is a holomorphic vector bundle of any rank $a|b$ and $\RR^{-1}$ is replaced by the dual bundle $\RR^*$.